MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

 ms.subservice: ready
 ---

-# Management baseline considerations for a Azure Virtual Desktop
+# Management baseline considerations for an Azure Virtual Desktop

 Achieve operational excellence and customer success by properly designing your Azure Virtual Desktop environment with management and monitoring in mind.